rachel-brain/fun-coding-challenge/README.md

 SO THAT I can gauge my progress compared to my peers
 ```

-## Process
+## Instructions for the Quiz

-1. Display the Rules of the game on load with the Start Button front & centre.
+1. Display the Rules of the game on load with the START Button front & centre.
 2. The Timer - with a start time of 75 seconds - is displayed on the top right of the page.
 3. Once the user presses the Start button, the rules disappear & the first Question (chosen randomly) appears with 4 answer Options & the Timer begins its countdown.
 4. a) If the user chooses the correct option, they are given a written message that the chosen answer was correct.